rbuchberger/jekyll_picture_tag/readme.md

 #### markup

-Choose `picturefill` to output markup for the Picturefill polyfill ([example](https://github.com/robwierzbowski/jekyll-picture-tag/blob/master/examples/output.html#L3-L13)) or `picture` to output markup for the proposed picture element ([example](https://github.com/robwierzbowski/jekyll-picture-tag/blob/master/examples/output.html#L17-L25)).
-When browsers implement picture just flip this setting and you're good to go.

-Defaults to `picturefill`.
+Choose `picture` to output markup based on the `<picture>` element.
+Future options may include `srcset` but have not yet been implemented.

 #### presets